Norman Swan: Personal life

+Swan married Kate Hamann, an ABC radio producer, in June 2024.
+It is his third marriage after being divorced twice.

 Swan's son Jonathan is a political correspondent, firstly for The Sydney Morning Herald and The Age, then The Hill, Axios, and currently the New York Times.
 Swan's daughter Anna was seriously injured in an electric bike accident on a 2016 trip to Italy.
-Swan has experienced PTSD, blaming himself for not hiring helmets for the bikes, and also as a result of being injured in a bus explosion at age 14.
+Swan experienced post-traumatic stress disorder (PTSD), blaming himself for not hiring helmets for the bikes, as well as a result of being injured in a bus explosion at age 14.

 Swan was appointed as a Member the Order of Australia (AM) in the 2023 Australia Day Honours for "significant service to the broadcast media as a science and health commentator".